-The Company does not currently operate any producing properties and, as such, is dependent upon the issuance of new equity to finance its ongoing obligations and advance its exploration properties.
+its exploration properties.
 Until the Company's surplus cash is required to fund exploration or development activities it is invested in a variety of highly rated instruments.
 The Company expects its current capital resources will be sufficient to carry out its present plans.

-At March 31, 2015 the Company had \$5.6 million in cash and cash equivalents and short-term investments.
-The Company has also supplied \$1.1 million of irrevocable standby letters of credit issued by a Canadian chartered bank.
+At June 30, 2015 the Company had \$4.5 million in cash and cash equivalents and shortterm investments.
+The Company has also supplied \$1.0 million of irrevocable standby letters of credit issued by a Canadian chartered bank.
 The security related to the letters of credit is included in restricted cash and excluded from the Company's working capital.
 The majority of these securities are for environmental rehabilitation provisions.